The name Richison was brought to England

 Notable amongst the family at this time was Dame

-Elizabeth Richardson, 1st Lady Cramond (1576-1651), English writer whose peerage was created for her in 1628; Sir Thomas Richardson (1569-1635), Chief Justice of the King's Bench; Thomas Richardson...
-Another 37 words (3 lines of text) are included under the topic Early Richison Notables in all our PDF Extended History products and printed products wherever possible.
+Elizabeth Richardson, 1st Lady Cramond (1576-1651), English writer whose peerage was created for her in 1628; Sir Thomas Richardson (1569-1635), Chief Justice of the King's Bench; Thomas Richardson, 2nd Lord Cramond (1627-1674), an English politician who sat in the House of Commons...
+Another 104 words (7 lines of text) are included under the topic Early Richison Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Richison family to Ireland